grafana/grafana/docs/sources/administration/database-encryption.md

 # Operational work

-From the database encryption perspective, there are several operations that a Grafana administrator may want to perform:
+From the database encryption perspective, there are several operations that Grafana administrator may want to perform:

 - [**Re-encrypt secrets**](#re-encrypt-secrets): re-encrypt secrets with envelope encryption and a fresh data key.
 - [**Roll back secrets**](#roll-back-secrets): decrypt secrets encrypted with envelope encryption and re-encrypt them with legacy encryption.